 There are various moves you can make with sending follow-up requests.
 Most importantly, try to add extra or different value to each follow-up.
 You also will want to switch a few things up with your messaging for each new request.

-At the end of the day, you usually don’t know for sure why someone didn’t fill out your survey the first time around.
+At the end of the day, you usually don’t know for certain why someone didn’t fill out your survey the first time around.
 They could have a crowded email inbox and miss many emails, could have deliberately decided not to, or whatever else in between.

-If you don’t analyze the results, it’s almost pointless that both you and customers spent time on a survey.
+If you don’t analyze the results, it’s almost pointless that both you and your customers spent time on a survey.

 Your job management software should make a report showing customer satisfaction data.
 This provides a general idea of how happy survey respondents are with your services.